godotengine/godot-docs/classes/class_editorvcsinterface.rst

 - :ref:`bool<class_bool>` **initialize** **(** :ref:`String<class_String>` project_root_path **)**

-Initialize the VCS addon if not already.
+Initializes the VCS addon if not already.
 Uses the argument value as the path to the working directory of the project.
 Creates the initial commit if required.
 Returns ``true`` if no failure occurs, else returns ``false``.

 ----